 Swiss School of Management – Rome

 Another global leader in business education, the Swiss School of Management (SSM) in Rome began with a vision to bring a practical student-oriented approach to international higher education.
-Their BBA, various MBAs with dozens of interesting and unique options, and doctoral programs, are all designed to transform students into top-level business people.
-Throughout the programmes, students benefit from classes led by industry-experts, and tangible experiences such corporate visits or international conventions to make sure they get as much from their degree as possible.
-SSM also develops leadership skills, team building, public speaking, and other skills transmitted that will students apart on the job market.
+Their BBA, various MBAs with dozens of interesting and unique options, and doctoral programs are all designed to transform students into top-level business people.
+Throughout the programmes, students benefit from classes led by industry experts, and tangible experiences such as corporate visits or international conventions to make sure they get as much from their degree as possible.
+SSM also develops leadership skills, team building, public speaking, and other skills transmitted that will students apart in the job market.
 In all, SSM is a fantastic choice if you are looking into business schools in Italy.

 Trieste School of Management (MIB)

 Next on our list of business schools in Italy, the Trieste School of Management (MIB) is another high-quality institution.
 Though Trieste may not be as populous as many of the other Italian cities already listed, the town and university have plenty to offer.
 MIB is accredited by the AMBA, EPAS as well as ASFOR, making it one of the most prestigious institutions of its kind in Italy.
 In addition to MIB’s excellent academics, students can expect to benefit from the programme’s focus on soft skills, helping to develop well-rounded business-savvy graduates.

 An entirely online research university, Guglielmo Marco University (GMU) offers an International MBA in addition to a number of other programmes in business-related fields like digital marketing, fashion management and design, risk management and human resources.
 Lasting 12 months, programmes at GMU are often disciplinary, allowing students to collaborate with those in other degrees for a greater breadth of learning.
 Further, GMU produces a large amount of research across a diverse set of disciplines, meaning that for students keen on research, this may be the place for you.